 Known for its upscale shopping and excellent food scene, Dallas is the perfect big-city weekend getaway in north Texas.

-Stroll through the Arboretum, check out the Dallas Museum of Art, admire the view from Reunion Tower, and enjoy a romantic evening at one of Dallas’ many award-winning restaurants as part of your romantic escape.
+Stroll through the Arboretum, check out the Dallas Museum of Art, admire the view from Reunion Tower, wander through the Bishop Arts District, and enjoy a romantic evening at one of Dallas’ many award-winning restaurants as part of your romantic escape.

 Home to Texas’ only UNESCO World Heritage Site, some incredible food, and interesting history, San Antonio makes for a fantastic couples trip in Texas.